PPCC-CareerStart-CyberSecurity/Robin-Pi/README.md

 # TESTING YOUR SCREEN AND BUTTONS:

  cd to the Adafruit_Python_SSD1306 folder, then run:

   sudo python examples/buttons.py

+# STARTING SCRIPTS ON BOOT:

+ Add commands on new lines in /etc/rc.local to run those commands when the RPi0W boots, such as the buttons demo above:

+  sudo nano /etc/rc.local

+ Add this line before the line containing "exit 0"

+  sudo python /home/pi/Adafruit_Python_SSD1306/examples/buttons.py  &

+ Then ctrl-o enter ctrl-x to save and quit